AOx0/github_page/blog/parser-comb-notes.md

 # Parser combinator notes

 These are my notes from the lecture by Scott Wlaschin, available at [**YouTube**](https://www.youtube.com/watch?v=RDalzi7mhdY).

 Scott uses F# at his slices, though I am not using F# but Rust, so I will rewrite as well as my ability permits to Rust code.

 Parsing is a crucial task in computer science, as it allows us to process and interpret data that goes into our programs.
 There are many approaches to parsing, and parser combinators are one powerful and flexible tool for building parsers.

 Scott explains what parser combinators are and how they work.
 He starts by looking at the basics of simple parsers that can match individual characters or patterns in input data.
 From there, he expands on combinator functions to compose parsers into more complex ones.
 This essay will take a very close approach to Scott, building over his slides and my implementation with explanations about the code.

 ## Parsing a single character

-Let us start by creating a simple parser that matches the character `'A'`.
+Let us start by creating a simple parser that matches the character `lang@rust 'A'`.

 First, we will need an enumerator for returning errors.
 The code is self-explanatory.
 Two edge cases cause failure; either we have an empty input string, or the character we are matching against (`'A'`) is not present in the place we expect it to be within the input chars.

 ```rust